MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-troubleshoot.md

 **Root cause**

 Replication of VMs can fail because of one or more of the following reasons:
-- The system shared volume or the storage container is full.
+- The cluster shared volume or the storage container is full.
 - The VMs aren't highly available.
-All VMs must be highly available systemed to be discovered for replication and migration.
+All VMs must be highly available to be discovered for replication and migration.
 If VMs aren't highly available, these don't show up in the list and are excluded for migration.

 **Recommended resolution**

-To enable replication and migration, make sure that the system shared volume or the storage container has enough space.
+To enable replication and migration, make sure that the cluster shared volume or the storage container has enough space.

 Also, to migrate a non-HA VM, follow these steps: